 3. Village Taungya: This is the most successful of all the three Taungya systems.
-Under this the people who have settled down in a village inside the forest for this purpose raise crops.
-Usually each family has about 0.8 to1.7 ha of land has raise trees and cultivate crops for 3 to 5 years.
+Under this, the people who have settled down in a village inside the forest raise crops.
+Usually, each family has about 0.8 to1.7 ha of land, raising trees and cultivating crops for 3 to 5 years.

 Advantages of Taungya System

-iv) Remunerative to forest department.
+- Remunerative to the forest department.

 Disadvantages of Taungya System

-ii) Exploitation of hum in labour.
+- Exploitation of hum in labour.

-iii) Danger of epidemic.
+- Danger of epidemic.

-v) Loss and soil fertility.
+- Loss and soil fertility.

-Usually cultivation of an agricultural crop is permitted for one or two years before forest plantation.
-This help the farmer to take one or two good harvest in the highest fertility condition of forest land.
+Usually, cultivation of an agricultural crop is permitted for one or two years before forest plantation.
+This helps the farmer take one or two good harvests in the highest fertility condition of forest land.
 Allowing one or two crops before plantation is an incentive to the farmers for clearing the land for forest plantation.